 Step Two: Rinse

-Quinoa has a natural coating (called saponin) which can make it taste bitter.
-Pour the cup of quinoa in a fine mesh strainer and rinse for 30 seconds to one minute.
+Quinoa has a natural coating called saponin which can make it taste bitter.
+Pour the cup of quinoa in a fine mesh strainer and rinse thoroughly for 30 seconds to one minute.

 If you’re making quinoa as a stand-alone dish, then I’d recommend adding seasonings to it so it’s more flavorful.
 However, if you’re using the quinoa in a salad, soup, casserole dish, or any other recipe, then adding seasonings isn’t necessary.

-To add seasonings to the quinoa, first add 1 tablespoon oil (extra virgin olive oil, coconut oil, sesame oil – whatever flavor profile you’re going for!) to a pot.
+To add seasonings to the quinoa, first add 1 tablespoon oil (extra virgin olive oil, coconut oil, sesame oil, etc. – any oil works!) to a pot.
 Put over medium heat.
 Once the oil is shimmering, add in 1 teaspoon of spices.
 Use your favorite spice blend, or a single seasoning.
 Some of my favorite seasonings to use are tumeric, curry powder, paprika, chili powder, and Italian seasoning.
 Experiment with different seasonings to find the ones you like the best!